 Step 2: Get to Know Your Borrowers

-What happens if the borrower falls behind on more than one or two payments?
-Their debt moves into the next stage of the collections process—detailed debtor analysis.
-During this step, collections managers learn as much as they can about the borrower and the possible reasons why they’ve fallen so far behind on their payments.
+When a borrower falls behind more than a payment or two, the collections process proceeds to the next stage.
+Here, a detailed debtor analysis helps collections managers learn as much as they can about the borrower.
+This helps lenders identify possible reasons why a borrower has fallen so far behind on payments.

-This data isn’t always easy to find, which is why many lenders hire a third-party expert.
-In some cases, borrowers may not even be aware that they have an outstanding debt, so this is an important step in the delinquent account recovery process.
+This data isn’t always easy to find, which is why many lenders often hire a third-party expert to handle their collections.
+In some cases, borrowers may not even be aware that they have outstanding debt, so this tracking process is vital in the delinquent account recovery process.

 Step 3: Use Alternative Data to Recover Serious Delinquencies

-If the first two steps failed, or your borrower is intentionally ignoring your communications, you can leverage alternative data to resolve the problem.
-During this step, collections managers will use even deeper skip tracing methods to locate borrowers, including:
+Should the first two steps fail to produce results, or if the borrower intentionally ignores communications, alternative data can be leveraged to resolve the problem.
+Collections team members may need to use even deeper skip tracing methods to locate borrowers, which can include:

-- Other important alternative life event data that hasn’t yet been considered.
+- Other important alternative data about life events that haven’t yet been considered

-But locating borrowers is just one small part of the equation at this stage.
-By this point, the account is seriously delinquent and the borrower may be months behind on payments.
-Therefore it’s important for lenders to determine exactly how collectable the account is and whether it’s worth spending the additional time and resources to recover it at this time.
+But locating borrowers is just a small part of the equation.
+Often by this point the account is seriously delinquent, with the borrower many months behind on payments.
+It’s important as a lender to determine the collectability of the account and whether it makes sense to spend additional time and resources to recover the debt immediately.

-By scoring and categorizing accounts according to risk, you’ll maximize your resources.
-For some accounts that have a relatively low outstanding balance, it’s better to simply report the delinquency to the credit bureaus and wait for the borrower to contact you regarding the debt.
-This often happens months or years later when the borrower applies for a line of credit and is denied due to this major blemish on their credit report.
-Other accounts, often those with large outstanding balances, are worth pursuing further.
-Advanced delinquent account recovery software can help you determine the next best steps to take.
+By scoring and categorizing accounts according to risk, lenders optimize the use of their resources.
+For accounts with relatively low outstanding balances, it’s usually better to just report the delinquency to the credit bureaus.
+This means waiting for the borrower to make contact regarding the delinquent debt, which may happen months or even years later.
+This often occurs when the borrower applies for a new line of credit and is denied due to negative aspects on their credit report.
+Other accounts, usually those with large outstanding balances, are worth pursuing further.
+With these, advanced delinquent account recovery software can help determine the next steps to take.

 Step 4: Use Repossession and Settlement Initiatives

-You can decide what this tipping point is, but it’s important to have a system in place for flagging outstanding balances that are too large to lose.
-Using custom account management software, you can create rules that automatically flag accounts once the balance reaches a specific amount or after you’ve contacted the borrower a certain number of times.
+Lenders must decide where that tipping point is.
+However, it’s essential to have a system in place to flag large outstanding balances.
+Through the use of custom account management software, lenders can create rules that automatically flag accounts once the balance reaches a specific amount or when a borrower has been contacted a certain number of times.

-At this point, white-labeled collections management providers will escalate the delinquent account recovery process by either hiring a repossession team to secure assets or by settling the issue in court.
-This process is particularly tricky to navigate, as there are many laws regulating repossession and legal debt collection.
-Having an experienced collections management company on your side helps protect you from liability and recover what is rightfully yours.
+At this point, white-labeled collections management providers will escalate the delinquent account recovery process.
+They’ll either hire a repossession team to secure assets or settle the issue in court.
+Lenders must handle these issues delicately, as debt collection and repossessions are heavily regulated.
+Yet, with an experienced collections management company on their side, lenders can both recover amounts owed while steering clear of liability.

 The Best System for Recovering Delinquent Accounts

-Delinquent account recovery isn’t as simple as contacting borrowers when they miss a payment.
-Some people are facing difficult financial situations that they’re not sure how to escape.
-Others intentionally dodge payments to game the system.
+Delinquent account recovery isn’t just about contacting borrowers when they miss a payment.
+Some of these people are facing difficult financial situations from which there isn’t always an easy escape.
+Others intentionally game the system by dodging payments.